Who can have

 Abiraterone is also effective in men who have stopped responding

 to hormone therapy but have not yet had chemotherapy.
-It has
+However, NICE

-not yet recommended that it is available for these men, and it is
+have not recommended that it is available for these men, and it is

 not widely available in the UK.
 But if your doctor thinks it is